MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/plugins/index.md

 :::row-end:::

 ## Adding functions to plugins
 Now that you know what a plugin is, let's take a look at how to create one.
 Within a plugin, you can create two types of functions: semantic functions and native functions.
 The following sections describe how to create each type.
-For further details, please refer to the [Creating semantic functions](./semantic-functions/inline-semantic-functions.md) and [Creating native functions](./native-functions/using-the-SKFunction-decorator.md) articles.
+For further details, please refer to the [Creating semantic functions](./semantic-functions/inline-semantic-functions.md) and [Creating native functions](./native-functions/using-the-SKFunction-decorator.md) sections.

 :::row:::
    :::column span="2":::